qubenix/qubes-whonix-bitcoin/2_electrum.md

 **Notes:**
 - These instructions are taken from an older version of the [Whonix wiki](https://www.whonix.org/wiki/Electrum).
-- You should use the unstable repo since it has a newer version of Electrum (`3.2.3`) than backports (`3.1.3`) with substantial [improvements](https://github.com/spesmilo/electrum/blob/master/RELEASE-NOTES).
+- The unstable repo is used since it has a newer version of Electrum (`3.2.3`) than backports (`3.1.3`) with substantial [improvements](https://github.com/spesmilo/electrum/blob/master/RELEASE-NOTES).

 ```
 user@host:~$ sudo sh -c "echo 'deb tor+http://vwakviie2ienjx6t.onion/debian sid main' > /etc/apt/sources.list.d/unstable.list"